TheGhouls/oct/doc/writing_turret.rst

 .. _zeromq bindings: http://zeromq.org/bindings:_start

-But before starting to code, you need to understand how the turrets must communication with the HQ.
+But before starting to code, you need to understand how the turrets must communicate with the HQ.
 Here is a schema to explain it :

 .. image:: images/oct-turrets.png